MK316/S2024/Corpus/assignment/assign01.md

 # Reading Lesson Assignment

 ## Objective
 Create a Markdown (MD) file for a reading lesson using a selected text.
 Include a word cloud of the text, a word frequency list, and instructions on how to use them in your lesson.
-The lesson should last 5 to 10 minutes.
+The lesson should last 5 to 10 minutes with brief inclass activities.

 ## Instructions